Policy and Conflict of Interest

 Submission to European Review for Medical and Pharmacological Sciences is taken by the journal to mean that all the listed authors have agreed on all of the contents, including the author list and author contributions statements.
 The corresponding author is responsible for having ensured that this agreement has been achieved, that all authors have agreed to the submission, and is in also in charge for managing all communication between the journal and all co-authors, before and after publication.
 Any changes to the author list after submission need to be approved by every author.

 The author list should include all appropriate researchers and no others.
 Authorship provides credit for a researcher’s contributions to a study and carries accountability.
-European Review for Medical and Pharmacological Sciences does not prescribe the kinds of contributions that warrant authorship but encourage transparency by publishing author contributions statements since the Journal is not in a position to investigate or adjudicate authorship disputes before or after publication.
+European Review for Medical and Pharmacological Sciences does not prescribe the kinds of contributions that warrant authorship but encourages transparency by publishing author contributions statements since the Journal is not in a position to investigate or adjudicate authorship disputes before or after publication.
 Such disagreements, if they cannot be resolved amongst authors, should be brought up to the relevant institutional authority.

 The primary affiliation for each author should be the institution where the majority of their work was done.
 If an author has subsequently moved, the current address may also be stated.